Harley-Davidson cuts 2019 shipments forecast after sales slump | MarketScreener

 Similarly, China's tariffs on the bikes exported from the U.S. have increased to 55% from 30% as a result of the trade war between the world's two biggest economies.

-The incremental tariffs cost the company $34.4 million in the June quarter, contributing to a 12.5% plunge in retail sales in Europe.
+The incremental tariffs cost the company $34.4 million (£27.6 million) in the June quarter, contributing to a 12.5% plunge in retail sales in Europe.

 Overall, worldwide sales in the quarter were down 8.4% from a year ago.
 However, in a sliver lining for the American company, sales in emerging market were up 7.6% year-on-year.